Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Empirical Analysis

 Firstly, the explanatory variables in each model (Table \ref{tab2}) are transformed into their principal components using PCA and FPCA.
 Figure \ref{fig2} illustrates the total variation in the data sets, represented as regional averages, explained by the first four principal components derived from both methods for each model.
 The results demonstrate that the total variance explained by FPCA consistently surpasses that of PCA across all models, highlighting FPCA’s superior performance when dealing with time-dependent data sets like climate indexes.

 Upon closer examination of Figure \ref{fig2}, the models (1, 2, 3, 8, 9, 10, and 22) show a total explained variance of 100\% for both PCA and FPCA.
-This is expected, as these models contain only one explanatory variable represented by its four seasonal values.
+This is expected, as these models contain only one weather variable represented by its four seasonal values.
 Consequently, PCA and FPCA serve purely as data transformation tools for these cases without affecting the total variance explained.

 For a detailed comparison, recall that the first seven models are constructed based on WBIs, while the subsequent seven models (Models 8-14) use their ACI counterparts.
 When comparing the total explained variance between these paired models (e.g., 1 vs. 8, 2 vs. 9, 3 vs. 10, and so forth), it is clear that the values are nearly equivalent.
 For instance, PCA explains 70\% of the variance in Model 5, whereas it explains 71\% in Model 12.
 Similarly, FPCA captures 88\% of the variance in Model 7 and 90\% in Model 14.
 Since the choice of explanatory variables, and consequently the derived principal components, directly affects the outcomes of the analyses, ensuring high and comparable explained variance values across both index groups is crucial for robustness.
 Given that FPCA consistently accounts for a larger proportion of variance across all models, with values exceeding 85\%, the FPCA-derived principal components are selected for the subsequent analyses, ensuring better model accuracy and reliability.

-Secondly, potential time trends in the crop yields are examined using the ADF test, and where necessary, the yields are detrended using Equation (\ref{e91}).
-The regional ADF test results for all crops are summarized in Table \ref{tab31}, where $p$-values below 0.05 indicate that the data are time-stationary.
-As shown in Table \ref{tab31}, only the SPL and SWP regions for corn are initially found to be stationary; therefore, no transformation is applied to the data in these regions.
-The repeated ADF test results obtained after detrending confirm that all crop yields become time-stationary.
-The detrended crop yields, illustrated for each region in Figure \ref{fig41}, are then used as the dependent variables in the regression and machine learning analyses.

-Thirdly, to establish a solid foundation for crop yields using GLMs and GAMs, the best-fitting distribution from the exponential family is identified using detrended crop yields for all regions.
-The resulting distributions are presented in Table \ref{tab5}.
-The incorporation of region-specific distributions ensures that the regression models account for spatial variability in crop yields, further improving the precision and relevance of the analyses.
+The crop yields used as dependent variables in the regression and machine learning analyses are illustrated for each region in Figure \ref{fig41}.